 What Permits and Fees Do You Need for Ladakh in 2026?

-This is one area where rules have changed significantly.
-As of 2026, Indian nationals no longer need a separate Inner Line Permit (ILP) for most tourist circuits in Ladakh including Nubra Valley, Pangong Tso, Tso Moriri, and Khardung La.
-However, you do need to pay the Ladakh Environmental Defence Fund (EDF) fee.
+This is one area where rules have changed significantly, and it is also the single most commonly misquoted fact across Ladakh travel blogs, including an older version of this very article.
+Since 2021, Indian nationals no longer need a separate stamped Inner Line Permit (ILP) for tourist circuits in Ladakh including Nubra Valley, Pangong Tso, Tso Moriri, Hanle, and Khardung La.
+Instead, you pay the Ladakh Environment and Development Fee (EDF) entirely online.
+There is no Tourist Information Center visit or physical stamping required anymore.

 Foreign nationals still need a Protected Area Permit (PAP) which can be obtained through registered travel agents in Leh.
 Groups of minimum 2 foreigners are required.
 For complete details on the permit process, documents needed, and online application steps, read my detailed guide to Ladakh permits.